 I find it best to concentrate on the one chore we’re adding to be done on the daily until my child comes to a place of acceptance and realizes that just getting it done is a lot easier than complaining about it.
 Eventually, emotions settle down and this new responsibility becomes an integral part of their days.

 Curious about what chores might be appropriate for your child?
 I’ve created a handy-dandy chore list for you…take a peek!
+And to make things super simple for you, grab my chore charts so that you have a visual reminder for your kids!

 2. Be consistent about your expectations for chores.